ethereum/solidity-blog/_posts/2022-02-04-solidity-developer-survey-2021-results.md

 ![Future Feature Priority Ranking](/img/2022/02/future_features_rank.png)

-Moreover, floating point support, better array management and fixing stack too deep are among the most mentioned anticipated features.
+Moreover, support for fractional numbers, better array management and fixing stack too deep are among the most mentioned anticipated features.

+_⚠️ We noted that respondents were using various different terms like "floats", "floating point arithmetic", "floating point number", "fixed point numbers", "fixed point math".
+We categorized those as "factional numbers" and assume that all of the above ultimatively aims to describe "fixed point math"._

 Most mentioned anticipated features in descending order:

-* floats
+* "floats"
 * better array management / more functions for array & mappings
 * fix stack too deep
 * gas optimizations / optimizer improvements